abrice/mywar/README.md

-# mywar.co.nz data information is not yet available
+# Data used in mywar.co.nz will, subject to copyright restrictions, be available here once it is in production form